GandhiNN/gandhinn.github.io/_drafts/2025-08-18-handling-aws-sdk-items-effectively-in-rust.md

 error[E0382]: use of moved value: `r`
 {% endhighlight %}

+The error message means us that `r` has the type of `&aws_sdk_iam::types::Role` i.e. it's a shared reference to `Role` struct.
+The compiler throws us an error because when the first time we are accessing the field `path` by using `.` operator, it will automatically dereference the `Role` as necessary.
+Hence, the next time we try to access the field `role_id`, the original `r` object no longer points to anything as it has been dereferenced before.

-One of the suggestions coming from the compiler is to clone the value of `r`, so we might be tempted to do like the following:
+One of the suggestions coming from the compiler to work around the issue is to clone the value of `r`.
+Hence, we might be tempted to do like the following:

 {% highlight bash %}
 // ...